briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

         pollutants in these stormwater discharges.

-        12. _(L)_ A log documenting grading and stabilization activities as well as amendments to the SWP3, which occur after construction activities commence.
+        12. _(L)_ A log documenting grading and stabilization activities as well as amendments to the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>, which occur after construction activities commence.

         13. _(M)_ Each temporary and permanent stormwater practice shall be designated with an individual identification number.